Fermented red cabbage

 Choose your red cabbage.
 For practicality's sake, you'll want one that weighs less than 750g.

 Chop it up finely.
 I used the slicing blade on my food processor.
 You could also grate it.
-Place in a large bowl, sprinkle the salt over, and start working it in by crushing it in your palms (for a softer result).
-After a few minutes, you can see how much liquid it generates.
-The more, the better!
+Place in a large bowl, sprinkle the salt over, and start working it in by massaging it in your palms (for a softer result).
+Pause if your hands get tired then start again.
+After about five minutes, you can see how much liquid it generates.
+The more, the better, but don't stress!

 Push the cabbage into the liquid and leave it for an hour or so to draw off even more liquid.
 Now transfer it to a sealable plastic container, and add enough water to cover it by a quarter of an inch, and again push the cabbage down so it is submersed.
 Pop on the lid, and leave it to ferment at room temperature.